Beginner's guide to Construct 3

 The first part ("Score: ") means the text will always begin with the phrase Score:.
 Pre-defined text has to appear in double-quotes in expressions.
 The second part (Score) is the actual value of the Score global variable.
 The & joins them together in to one piece of text.

-Run the game, and shoot some monsters.
+Run the game, and cast some spells at some goblins.
 Your score is displayed, and it stays at the same place on the screen!

 Disabled Comments have been disabled by the owner.